Murray County Government Center

 - Motor Vehicle - Transfer of Minnesota Title - Buyer presents title certificate and driver’s license or state issued identification card.
 "Seller's" portion of title, including signature(s), date of sale, odometer statement, and damage and emissions disclosure statements, must be completed by sellers (s).

-- Motor Vehicle – Other Transactions Available – Duplicate Title, Plate, Registration Card, Sticker Applications and Special Plate Applications.
+- Motor Vehicle - Other Transactions Available - Plate, Registration Card, Sticker Applications and Special Plate Applications.

 - Watercraft - Owner provides make, year, length and serial number of watercraft, motor size if applicable, and his or her driver’s license number and signature.
 For titled watercraft being transferred, transfer must be executed on Minnesota or foreign-state title.
 Fees vary according to type length and use of craft.

-- Snowmobile – Owner provides make, model, year, serial number, and engine size (hp or cubic centimeters), and his or hers drivers license number and signature.
-License is valid for three years for a fee of $78.50, which includes the 3 year trail sticker.
-If the registration was purchased before July 1, 2012 and the trail sticker was not purchased, it is also available for $36.00 for a one year sticker.
+- Snowmobile - Owner provides make, model, year, serial number, and engine size (hp or cubic centimeters), and his or hers drivers license number and signature.
+License is valid for three years for a fee of $111.00, which includes the 3 year trail sticker.

 Where can I get Game and Fish Licenses?
 Small game and fish licenses go on sale on March 1st.
 Big game licenses go on sale in August.
 Deer hunting season starts in early November.
 Duplicates, special disability, foreign exchange, military and replacement licenses are available at the Murray County License Center.
 When applying for a resident license, proof of Minnesota residency is required by providing a Minnesota Drivers License, State Identification Card, Firearms Safety Certificate, or previous ELS (electronic license system) issued hunting or fishing licenses.
 Fees: Vary, according to type (s) of license(s) purchased.
 For more information, check out the Minnesota DNR website at:http://www.dnr.state.mn.us/rlp/index.html